Colorado Counseling Center offers EMDR Therapy in Denver, Centennial, and Online.

 - Feelings of Low Self-Worth

-- Marital Problems: when one or both partners have experienced trauma (within the marriage or outside), EMDR can be a helpful supportive process to couples therapy.
+- Marital Problems.
+When one or both partners have experienced trauma (within the marriage or outside), EMDR can support the therapy process for couples.